Skip to main content

 sample8

-Use the background_color parameter to adjust the background color.
+Use the background_color parameter to change the background color.

 gen = WordCanvas(background_color=(255, 0, 0)) # Red background